eni6ma/Fundamental-Cryptography/AES-CRYPTOGRAPHY.md

 ## AES Explained

- 1. **Key Expansion (Key Schedule):**
-   AES generates a series of round keys from the cipher key using the Rijndael key schedule.
-The round keys are used in each round of the AES encryption and decryption processes.

- 2. **Initial Round:**
-   - **AddRoundKey:**
-     Each byte of the state is combined with the round key using bitwise XOR.
-     $$\text{State} \oplus \text{RoundKey}$$

- 3. **Main Rounds:**
-   Each main round consists of four operations:
-   - **SubBytes:** A non-linear substitution step where each byte is replaced with another according to a lookup table.
-   - **ShiftRows:** A transposition step where each row of the state is shifted cyclically a certain number of steps.
-   - **MixColumns:** A mixing operation that operates on the columns of the state, combining the four bytes in each column.
-   - **AddRoundKey:** Each byte of the state is combined with the round key using bitwise XOR.

-   The MixColumns step is skipped in the final round.

- 4. **Final Round:**
-   The final round is similar to the main rounds but does not include the MixColumns operation.

-To convert the pseudocode functions into mathematical notations, I'll describe each operation with equations using Greek symbols for functions and variables.
-Note that these representations are simplified and conceptual, aiming to capture the essence of the AES operations rather than detailed algorithmic steps.

 ### 1. Key Expansion
 Given a cipher key $\( k \)$, produce a series of round keys $\( \mathbf{W} \)$ for each round \( r \).